vaal12-go/starlark-go/doc/spec.md

 <b>Implementation note:</b>
 The Go implementation of Starlark permits `while` loops only if the `-recursion` flag is enabled.
 A `while` statement is permitted at top level if the `-globalreassign` flag is enabled.

+Setting of flags programmatically is done via EvalExprOptions, EvalOptions, ExecFileOptions functions with use of syntax.FileOptions struct.

+* `While` set to `True` enables `while` loops.

+* `TopLevelControl` set to `True` enables `while` loops to be used outside of functions.

+* `GlobalReassign` set to `True` is needed if you will use global variable (as counter or such).

 ### For loops